msv-lab/angelix/doc/Tutorial.md

 To abstract over the testing framework, Angelix uses three concepts: output expressions that must be specified in the source code of the buggy program, runner script that executes a test by its ID ("oracle"), expected output values.
 This is similar to the organization of JUnit tests and can be injected into existing test framework without significant modifications.

 Output values are specified by wrapping them with `ANGELIX_OUTPUT` macro.
-In out example, the only output value is the computed distance, therefore the instrumentation will look the following:
+In out example, the only output value is the computed distance, therefore the instrumentation will look as follows:

     #include <stdio.h>